Army of the Mughal Empire: Elephants

-A special elephant unit called Gajnal were carrying Indian swivel-gun mounted on its back. two of these kind of light artillery could be carried by single elephant.
+Gajnal elephant unit carried Indian swivel-guns on its back.
+Two of these guns could be carried by a single elephant.

-The armor which worn by the Mughal's war elephants was called Bargustawan-i-pil. it is an armor which consisted of Chain mail and Plate armour which weighed 118 kg.
-However, it was also reported that the war elephants was vulnerable to firearm based weapons.
-The elephants which used in war by the Mughals bore well ornamented and good armour.
-The clad of armor sets which protected the war elephants mostly only protected the head and trunk parts.
-However, the elephants which were ridden by high ranking figures such as rulers who could afford this usually were fully protected with chainmail, steel plates, sewn-scale or brigandines armor sets, although was not casual regularity even among high-ranking commanders of the army.
-From the earliest time of warfare in India, war elephants which assigned to the frontline usually used as shock troops which charge was unstoppable by most kind of enemies, except heavily disciplined infantry columns.
+Mughal's war elephants wore Bargustawan-i-pil armour.
+It consisted of chain mail and plate armour that weighed 118 kg.
+However war elephants were vulnerable to firearms.
+Mughal elephants bore substantial armour. it mostly protected the head and trunk.
+However, elephants ridden by high ranking figures typically were fully protected with chainmail, steel plates, sewn-scale or brigandine armour sets, although this was not typical.
+From the earliest times, war elephants assigned to the frontline served as basically unstoppable shock troops.

-Aside from its military purpose, Vikram Aggarwal recorded historical accounts and religious lore together to illustrate elephants significance to Mughal leadership's right to rule, co-opting cultural symbols and repurpose it and thus underscoring the dynamic nature of culture and power in India, As it shown how elephants played major role in the culture of South Asia, as they were seen a symbol of power and reverence since the ancient Vedic period. like the Aryans before them, the Mughals, fully adopted elephant husbandry into the Mughal dynasty.
-Abul Fazl, writer of emperor Akbar's biography Akbarnama, has stated that in Mughal society, the value of one good conditioned elephant as equal to 500 horses.
-The empire also has regular occasion supply of Sri Lankan elephants from the Marathan lords from Thanjavur.
+Vikram Aggarwal highlighted historical accounts and religious lore to illustrate elephant's significance to Mughal leadership, co-opting cultural symbols and underscoring the dynamic nature of culture and power, Elephants played a major role in the culture of South Asia, as they had been seen as a symbol of power and reverence since the Vedic period.
+The Mughals adopted elephant husbandry into their dynasty.
+Abul Fazl, author of Akbar's biography Akbarnama, stated that in Mughal society, the value of one well-conditioned elephant was equal to 500 horses.
+The empire had a regular supply of Sri Lankan elephants from the Marathan lords of Thanjavur.